 Reputation, Trust, and the Long Game

-Benjamin Franklin wrote: "It takes many good deeds to build a reputation, and only one bad one to lose it."
+Benjamin Franklin wrote: "It takes many good deeds to build a good reputation, and only one bad one to lose it."
 This asymmetry — slow to build, quick to destroy — makes reputation one of the most fascinating phenomena in business and society.
 It is not a product that can be bought.
-It is a byproduct of consistent action over long periods.
+It is the byproduct of consistent action over long periods.

 What Reputation Really Is